dsl-logo

 Overseas travel insurance

-Covers a range of risks related to an overseas trip, including medical costs, travel cancellations and loss/damage of luggage.
+Covers a range of risks related to an overseas trip, including medical costs, travel cancellations and loss or damage of luggage.

 Plane icon